-To achieve energy efficiency, the operator will need to introduce the concept of energy as a service, provide different levels of energy saving service for subscribers.
-For the users, when subscribe specific applications services (e.g., AR, XR), they will have the opportunities to choose the energy saving level based on their requirement.
+To achieve energy efficiency, the operator will need to introduce the concept of energy as a service, providing different levels of energy saving service for subscribers.
+For users, when subscribing specific applications services (e.g., AR, XR), they will have the opportunity to choose an energy saving level based on their requirement.

 5.1.2 Pre-conditions